Frequently Asked Questions-

 2. Are your services covered by my insurance?

-Here are some of the insurance companies that may provide Osteopathy coverage:
+Here are some of the insurance companies that approve Osteopathy coverage:

 • Alberta Blue Cross